 \begin{restatable}{thm}{TS} Let $B$ a totally definite quaternion algebra.
-For every even and Schwartz class $\phi$ on $\R$ with Fourier transform compactly supported in $(-2/3, 2/3)$,
+For every even and Schwartz class function $\phi$ on $\R$ with Fourier transform compactly supported in $(-2/3, 2/3)$, we have

-In particular, the type of symmetry of inner forms of \, $\PGL(2)$ is one of the orthogonal types of symmetry. \end{restatable}
+The distribution density is therefore given by the function $W_O = 1 + \frac{1}{2}\delta_0$.
+In particular, the type of symmetry of the inner forms of \, $\mathrm{PGL}(2)$ is the one of the orthogonal group. \end{restatable}

 Statistics on the distribution of low-lying zeros of $L$-functions are known to lead to results concerning vanishing at the central point, following the ideas of Iwaniec, Luo and Sarnak \cite{iwaniec_low_2000}.
-Introduce the proportion of automorphic representations with vanishing at the central point with order $m$,
+Introduce the proportion of automorphic representations with vanishing at the central point of order $m$, that is to say